dpriskorn/LexUse/README.md

+**PLEASE DON'T USE THIS SCRIPT UNTIL IT HAS BEEN UPDATED TO INCLUDE QUALIFIERS ON THE REFERENCES STATING WHETHER THE SOURCE IS FORMAL/INFORMAL AND IF IT'S WRITTEN/SPOKEN FORMS.**
 # LexUse
 Scripts used to find and add usage examples to Wikidata Lexemes.
 All scripts here are licensed under GPL-v3 or later unless they are snippets from someone